 “Whether you are a man or a woman, you can start to say, do I want to be a parent?
 Do I want to be one of those people who brings the next generation of workers into the world?”

 The focus should be parenthood.
 A lot of parents attach ego into parenting, that’s not good.
 Their job is to raise kids in a certain way, educate them with ideas that are modern, forward thinking, and community-based.
-It is a sacred responsibility and requires great effort which not everybody is cut out for it.
-Her own purpose she felt was rather impacting young peoples minds in some way, it allows them to parent her back instead.
+It is a sacred responsibility and requires great effort which not everybody is cut out for.
+Her own purpose she felt was rather impacting young people’s minds in a way that it allowed them to parent her back instead.

 “It is always about, I do, and you do.
 But the moment you travel around, and you live with all those different types of people, you realize everyone’s going to do their own thing whether you like it or not.
 You just become a little bit tolerant.”